 tourism, conventions, and trade shows under a contract with a private sector nonprofit

-organization as defined by O.C.G.A. §48-13-51, paragraph (8).
-In addition, the City shall expend an amount equal to 16 2/3 percent of the total taxes collected for the purpose of
+organization as defined by O.C.G.A. §48-13-50.2(3).
+In addition, the City shall expend an amount equal to 14 percent of the total taxes collected for the purpose of

 either marketing or operating trade and convention facilities.
+The City shall additionally expend 14.7 percent for Tourism Product Development as defined by O.C.G.A. §48-13-50.2(6).

+Section 10.
+EFFECTIVE DATE

+The effective date for the eight percent hotel motel tax rate shall be September 1, 2023.
+All previous laws and regulations shall apply until the effective date is reached.